Barklim/SearchSwitcher/README.notes.md

 ## Issues

 - fix click search engine logo icon in dropdown is preventing of click
+- fix case of redirect, when input is empty and user keydown enter button.
 - when enter button by list in search, open in iframe result or redirect?

 ------